 Many Flinders University faith and religious groups find a home at Oasis, as do programs promoting spiritual wellbeing.
 You can find out more about the Flinders religious and spiritual groups by visiting the FUSA Clubs page.

 Dave is the Coordinating Chaplain of Oasis and an ordained minister of the Uniting Church in Australia.
 Dave has been a chaplain with Oasis for 5 years, with time spent previously at the University of South Australia and the University of Wollongong.
 He helps to oversee and promote our many expressions of faith, spirituality and religion as an important aspect of well-being.
-Dave runs weekly meditation based on mindfulness traditions on Wednesdays, and A Common Table monthly.
-To get in touch with Dave email him – email@example.com or pop in and see him on Wednesdays or Fridays.
+Dave runs weekly meditation based on mindfulness traditions on Wednesdays and Fridays.
+To get in touch with Dave email him – firstname.lastname@example.org or pop in and see him on Wednesdays or Fridays.

 Toh is an Adelaide based pastor of Vineyard Churches Australia.
 Toh grew up in multicultural Malaysia and came to Australia as an international student to the University of NSW graduating with a Bachelor of Science (Psychology), and Bachelor of Optometry.
 He also has a Diploma of Theology and Cert 4 in Frontline Management.
-Toh has a cross- cultural marriage and has been living in Australia for more than 30years.
+Toh has a cross- cultural marriage and has been living in Australia for more than 30 years.
 Toh is passionate about cross-cultural learning, student well-being and harmony in diversity.
-Toh runs the Global Connections & Conversations group on Thursdays.
-You can get in contact with Toh on: firstname.lastname@example.org or see him at Oasis on Thursdays from 1.30-3.30pm.
+Toh runs the Tuesday Conversation Group.
+You can get in contact with Toh on: email@example.com or see him at Oasis on Thursdays from 1.30-3.30pm.

 Maria is an Adelaide based pastor of Vineyard Churches Australia.
 Maria has a nursing background and has worked for 20 years in Intensive Care Units.
 As a chaplain Maria enjoys being alongside students and staff to listen, encourage and facilitate a culture of care.
 Maria holds a Bachelor in Nursing, Masters in Clinical Education, and a Masters in Ministry.
 Maria is married and has one son, she likes to relax watching movies, eating great food, and loves to be creative in various ways.
 Maria is located primarily on Sturt Campus where she also teaches on a casual basis.
 To speak with Maria, email her on firstname.lastname@example.org and she’ll organise a mutually agreeable time.
 She looks forward to seeing you soon!
 All the best for your university adventure.

 Religious liaisons, mentors and leaders